 Ensuring access to high-value markets: Marine Stewardship Council

-The Marine Stewardship Council (MSC) is a voluntary certification and eco-labelling scheme for wild-caught fisheries.
-It is a global organisation that collaborates with fisheries, seafood companies, conservation groups, scientists and the public to improve awareness of environmentally sustainable seafood choices.
+The Marine Stewardship Council (MSC) is an international non-profit organisation that runs a voluntary scheme to promote sustainable fishing of wild seafood, including tuna.
+It collaborates with fisheries, seafood companies, conservation groups, scientists and the public to improve awareness of environmentally sustainable seafood choices.

-The MSC’s fishery certification programme recognises fisheries, companies and groups for their compliance to sustainable fishing practices.
+The certification programme recognises fisheries, companies and groups that comply with sustainable fishing practices.
 The eco-labelling programme works to ensure that MSC-labelled seafood comes from and can be traced to a sustainable fishery.
-It also ensures high standards of sustainable fishing, following both the guidelines of the Food and Agriculture Organization of the United Nations and the code of good practice from the International Social and Environmental Accreditation and Labelling Alliance.
+It also ensures high standards of sustainable fishing, following the guidelines of the Food and Agriculture Organization of the United Nations and the code of good practice from the International Social and Environmental Accreditation and Labelling Alliance.

-Two fisheries from the Pacific Islands are now MSC certified.
+Two fisheries from the Pacific Islands are now MSC-certified.
 These fisheries are the Parties to the Nauru Agreement skipjack free-schooling purse-seine fishery, and the Fiji Tuna Boat Owners Association albacore longline fishery.
-MSC certification affords a competitive advantage to these groups as it gives them access to European and North American markets that increasingly demand responsibly sourced seafood.
+MSC certification affords a competitive advantage to these groups, as it gives them access to European and North American buyers who increasingly demand responsibly sourced seafood.

-Fisheries interested in certification are assessed against the MSC standard, which comprises 3 principles.
-Fisheries must demonstrate through their practice that:
+Fisheries interested in certification are assessed against the MSC standard, which has 3 principles.
+Fisheries must prove that: